Royal Manchester Children's Hospital

 The Royal Manchester Children's Hospital is a children's hospital in Oxford Road, Manchester, England.
 The Royal Manchester Children's Hospital is managed by the Manchester University NHS Foundation Trust.

 History

 A new hospital was required to replace services previously provided by the Pendlebury Children's Hospital at Pendlebury in the City of Salford, Booth Hall Children's Hospital at Blackley in north-Manchester, and neonatal care from Saint Mary's Hospital, Manchester.
 It was procured under a Private Finance Initiative contract in 2004.
 The new hospital, which was designed by Anshen & Allen and built by Bovis Lend Lease at a cost of approximately £500 million, was completed in April 2009 and opened in June 2009.
+In 2013 the hospital carried out scans on Ta-Kr-Hb a mummified Egyptian woman dating from 7th or 8th century BC.

 Services

 The hospital has 371 beds and with 185,000 annual patient visits making it the largest and busiest children's hospital in the United Kingdom.